-Diversity hiring is a simple concept: It means creating recruitment, evaluation, and hiring practices that attract a diverse set of quality candidates.
-It’s not just about casting a wide net or hiring from underrepresented demographics but about removing bias and ultimately finding the best candidates that infuse your workplace with energy and ideas.
+Diversity hiring is a simple concept—creating recruitment, evaluation, and hiring practices that attract a diverse set of high-quality candidates.
+It’s not just about casting a wide net or hiring from underrepresented demographics but about removing biases from your processes and ultimately finding the best candidates that infuse your workplace with energy and ideas.
 The end goal, after all, is to have the best employee base to grow your business.

-Although historically, diversity hiring has focused on efforts (bolstered by federal requirements) to hire racial minorities and women, it has grown beyond racial and gender lines.
+Although, historically, making a diversity hire has been focused on hiring racial minorities and women (bolstered by federal requirements), it has grown beyond racial and gender lines.
 There are three kinds of diversity:

 - Internal: This is the kind one is born with, including demographics like race, ethnicity, and age.
 Gender identity and physical capability are also included here.